danbev/learning-knative/README.md

 the unit of scaling.
 A pod consists of a Linux namespace which is shared with all the containers in the pod, which gives them access to each other.
-So a container is used for isolation you can join them using namespaces which how a pod is created.
+So a container is used for isolation, you can join them using namespaces which how a pod is created.
 This is how a pod can share the one IP address as they are in the same networking namespace.